December 2024

 May 2024

-I recently awarded the federal Joint Fire Science Program’s Graduate Research Innovation (GRIN) grant for $25,000 for my dissertation work titled “Evaluating How Wildfire Severity Shapes Genetic Diversity for Species Inhabiting Fire Refugia.”
-In this work, I’m investigating how recent high-severity wildfires in the Northern Rockies are shaping the population genetics of Columbia spotted frogs and long-toed salamanders, two pond-breeding amphibians that are likely sensitive to changing fire regimes across the American West.
-Funding will be used for sequencing the genetic diversity of montane populations across Idaho and Montana in order to help us understand exactly how genetic diversity is impacted by intensifying disturbance events.
+I was recently awarded the federal Joint Fire Science Program’s Graduate Research Innovation (GRIN) grant for $25,000 for my dissertation work titled “Evaluating How Wildfire Severity Shapes Genetic Diversity for Species Inhabiting Fire Refugia.”
+In this work, I’m investigating how recent high-severity wildfires in the Northern Rockies are shaping the population genetics of Columbia spotted frogs and long-toed salamanders, two pond-breeding amphibians that may be sensitive to changing fire regimes across the American West.
+Funding will be used for sequencing the genetic diversity in montane populations across Idaho and Montana in order to help us understand exactly how this diversity is impacted by intensifying disturbance events.

 October 2023